 - Get Involved

 Oregon State University now offers sustainability education via a unique double-degree format.
+A sustainability minor is also available.
 Given the interdisciplinary nature of sustainability, the double-degree is tailored for students in all academic disciplines.
-Students are required to complete 180 credits in an OSU major (or other from another baccalaureate degree institution) and can receive a second Bachelor’s degree in sustainability by completing an additional 36 credits.
+Students are required to complete 180 credits in an OSU major (or other from another baccalaureate degree institution) and can receive a second Bachelor’s degree in sustainability by completing an additional 32 credits.
 Final approval from the Oregon State Board of Higher Education was granted March 1, 2012.

 More than 41 different departments on OSU's Corvallis campus offer courses that emphasize sustainability.
 From environmental science to business, students in almost any major can find sustainability focused courses without departing from their degree paths.
 Sustainability courses are not limited to OSU's main campus, courses can also be taken through OSU's Cascades and Hatfield campuses as well as online.

 OSU offers offer many sustainability-focused undergraduate level programs.
 The programs below are just a sample!

 Food Science and Sustainable Technologies Major